 Theatre lovers - spend an autumn night or two making the most of London’s West End.
 There are plenty of heartwarming, hilarious, emotional and simply unbelievable theatre shows on at the moment so you’re definitely not short of options.
 A few newer shows we highly recommend: Come From Away, the Play That Goes Wrong, School of Rock, Matilda and way more.
 Take in a glass of red wine then sit back and enjoy a couple of hours of some of the best acting in London.

 West End shows really don’t have to break the bank.
 Have a look at what tickets are going last minute, or opt for the cheap seats and find that they’re actually perfect!

-Not recommended to do all in a day, but London’s best cups of coffee are definitely worth going a little out of the way for.
+Not recommended to do all in a day (if you don't want to be buzzing for the rest of your trip), but London’s best cups of coffee are definitely worth going a little out of the way for.
 Grind is a chain that serves up a perfectly brewed cuppa all over London in Covent Garden, Greenwich, Liverpool Street and more.
-Monmouth Coffee by Borough Market in London Bridge is another top choice for the coffee connoisseurs amongst you, as is Kaffeine in Fitzrovia and Everbean in Mayfair.
+Monmouth Coffee by Borough Market in London Bridge is another top choice for the coffee connoisseurs amongst you, as well as Kaffeine in Fitzrovia and Everbean in Mayfair.
 All these spots are ideal if you want somewhere to sit with a book and watch the world go by outside the front window.